marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 ## Modelling `Either`

 Our task now is to model an `Either` data structure.
-To do this, we need to consider which actually are the requirements that such a structure needs to satisfy.
+To do this, we need to consider the requirements that such a structure needs to satisfy.

 It might not be completely straightforward, but the requirements which characterize the concept of something which could be `Either` `a` or `b` are the following: